 Try to avoid paying bills late, as you may be charged extra.
 Credit card providers will charge you a penalty each time you miss the payment date.

 The simplest way to ensure that your bills are automatically paid on time is to pay by direct debit.
-You can do this for most bills, including council tax, water rates, fuel, phone and your TV licence.
-Fuel providers often give a discount if you arrange to pay this way.
+You can do this for most bills, including council tax, water rates, fuel (gas and electricity), phone and your TV licence.
+Fuel and phone providers often give a discount if you arrange to pay this way.

 If you’re paying by direct debit, make sure you have the money in your account on the payment date.
-If you find it harder to know when you’ll have money, paying bills on an individual basis may work better for you.
+If you find it harder to know when you’ll have money, paying bills individually may work better for you.

 If you’re confident that you’ll get around to paying bills, but find it hard to get to a post box, post office or bank, consider paying the bills online.
 This is now possible for most fuel, phone and credit card bills.
 Some companies give you a discount if you pay this way.
 If you have an online bank account, you can make all your bill payments online.